The 6th Workshop on Machine Learning and Systems (EuroMLSys)

 • Jon Crowcroft, University of Cambridge

-• Jose Cano, University of Glasgow
+• Jose Cano Reyes, University of Glasgow

 • Luo Mai, University of Edinburgh

-• Mengying Zhou, Fudan University
+• Mengying Zhou, Shanghai University of Finance and Economics

 • Nikolas Ioannou, Google